Visgean/progsoc/CMU_notes/Lecture1.md

 ## Q2
-Run a for loop stored in the list called 'my_contacts' for the dictionary called 'phonebook' (you can copy it above), so that 'my_contacts' includes strings in the form e.g. 'Peter has the number 123456.
+Run a for loop for the dictionary called 'phonebook' (you can copy it above), so that you print out strings in the form e.g. 'Peter has the number 123456'.